lzwjava/yinwang-transalte/translated_texts/2015-12-21-tesla-model-x.md

+---
+layout: post
-: Tesla Model X door design issues
+title: "Tesla Model X door design issues"
+---

 Tesla's upcoming SUV (Model X) inherits the issues mentioned earlier from the Model S, such as the touchscreen and door handles, and creates new ones.
 The Model X features an unusual door design, making it look like a bird with spread wings: